lmkr/dat110-nrf/README.md

 #### Exercise 9 - Fragmentation

-Implement fragmentation of IP datagrams followed how this is supported by the IPv4 protocol.
+Implement fragmentation of IP datagrams following how this is supported by the IPv4 protocol.